ropensci-archive/roweb2/content/technotes/2020-05-28-rsvg2/index.md

 rsvg::rsvg_png('image.svg', 'image.png', width = 800)
 ```

-Instead of rendering to a file, you can also render the svg into raw bitmap data (called raw vectors in R), which you can read with for example [magick](https://docs.ropensci.org/magick) or any other imaging package:
+Instead of rendering to a png/jpeg file, you can also render the svg into raw bitmap data (called raw vectors in R), which you can read with for example [magick](https://docs.ropensci.org/magick) or any other imaging tool:

 ```r